-WOODBRIDGE—The Woodbridge Township Office of Emergency Management has issued a storm alert advisory for Friday, March 12 through Sunday, March 14.
+WOODBRIDGE – Mayor John E. McCormac and the Woodbridge Township Office of Emergency Management have issued a storm alert advisory for Monday, March 22 through Tuesday, March 23.

 March 15 at 12:39 a.m. – Officers Gary Roman and Douglas Botti investigated a burglary at St. Georges Avenue.
 The case remains open.

 TRENTON – The Assembly is set to vote on two new public worker pension and health benefit bills today while considering final legislative approval for three others.

 PERTH AMBOY – This afternoon, one of Perth Amboy Adult High School’s oldest graduates will finally receive her high school diploma.

 MIDDLESEX COUNTY — The Middlesex County Public Health Department’s Cancer Coalition and its Cancer Education and Early Detection Program are sponsoring a colorectal cancer awareness campaign.

 TRENTON – Legislation to protect consumer debit card account numbers is advancing in New Jersey’s state Senate.

 WASHINGTON, D.C. – The National Peace Corps Association (NPCA), the nation’s leading nonprofit organization connecting, informing and engaging Returned Peace Corps Volunteers and the Peace Corps community, will lead a worldwide discussion on sustainable water resources on behalf of its online program, Africa Rural Connect (ARC).